Who the hell am I?

 - …by documenting it, maybe my experience, strength and hope will help others who face addiction set out on their own paths of recovery and lastly…

 - …humbly offer my help to those who want to live a fulfilling life free from their addiction and help others do the same.

 I am a work in progress and so is this blog.
 It will likely change frequently and I welcome any feedback or constructive criticism my readers have to offer.
 What I do NOT welcome is negative feedback or pursuits to “change my mind” on the path I have chosen to take.
 I do my best to practice love and tolerance of others and it is my wish that my readers try to do the same.

 Who is this blog for?

 Anyone and everyone – in and out of recovery.
 All alcoholics, addicts and “normies” welcome.
-For those in recovery who are familiar with the 12 steps, it will make the most sense.
+For those in recovery who are familiar with Alcoholics Anonymous, it will make the most sense.
 For the rest of you, it may be challenging to keep up or “get” the message so I encourage you to click on the links within my posts or ask if something is unclear and I will gladly explain.

 To my AA fellows, those that I know and don’t know:

 Let me say first and foremost: without the rooms and members of Alcoholics Anonymous (AA), I would NOT be the woman I am today.
 I believe in the 12-steps and now view them for what they truly are – a design for living life on life’s terms without alcohol (or whatever substance or thing) standing in the way of serenity, peace and genuine happiness.
 A lot of the “cliches” in this blog came out of the Big Book (BB) of Alcoholics Anonymous and/or other sober members in recovery.
 That being said…